alliance-genome/agr_loader/README.md

 - Build the local environment image with `make buildenv`.
 - Build the local image with `make build`.
 - This repository has the agr_schemas as a submodule.
 Do the following the first time at checkout:
-  - cd into schemas directory
+  - cd into schemas directory.
   - git submodule init
   - git submodule update (to fetch the actual data in this directory)
 - Start the Neo4j database with `make startdb`.
 Allow ~10 seconds for Neo4j to initialize.